 IV.
 Future Workforce Skills Needed

 The critical workforce skills needed to fulfill TDA's mission include:

 - Critical thinking;

 - Technology information resources databases, systems applications, programming design, and implementation and network maintenance;

-- Customer service;
+- · Customer service;

 - Leadership and management;

 - Dietary/nutrition management;

 - Research and analysis;

-- Compliance monitoring;
+- Compliance analyses;

 - Grant/Contract management;

 - Project management, quality oversight and evaluation;

 - Financial management;

 - Data and information management;

 - Performance management;

 - Strategic planning;

-- Outreach and technical assistance;
+- · Outreach and technical assistance;

-- · Staff hiring, development, retention and management; and
+- Staff hiring, development, retention and management; and

 - Mentoring and coaching.

-Future functions to accomplish TDA's mission and goals will include the following: - · Increase computer skill sets for employees; - Increase and maintain high levels of customer service skills by maximizing electronic records and minimizing paper records; - Increase automation with technology; - Create and implement a comprehensive training program; and - Promote a comprehensive internship program.
+Future functions to accomplish TDA's mission and goals will include the following: - Increase computer skill sets for employees; - Increase and maintain high levels of customer service skills by maximizing electronic records and minimizing paper records; - Increase automation with technology; - Create and implement comprehensive training programs; and - Promote a comprehensive internship program.

 V. Gap Analysis

 A. ANTICIPATED WORKER SHORTAGE/SURPLUS

-With more than 29.8percent of TDA's workforce being eligible for retirement by FY 2019, TDA projects a potential shortage in staffing and skill levels needed to meet future requirements.
+With more than 15 percent of TDA's workforce being eligible for retirement by FY 2021 (this is in addition to the 4.0 percent return-to-work retirees currently employed with TDA), TDA projects a potential shortage in staffing and skill levels needed to meet future requirements.
 The projected shortage of qualified employees with the necessary skills and knowledge will most affect the following areas:

 - Agriculture and Consumer Protection;

-- Regional Operations;
+- Field Operations;

 - Food and Nutrition programs; and

 - Trade and Business Development.

 The loss of skilled and experienced employees due to retirements and separations may impair the agency's ability to achieve its goals.
 While the agency expects to be able to recruit employees with the required skills and professional training to perform needed functions, TDA will need to enhance recruiting and retention practices.
-Additionally, the increase in programs and individual responsibility require the agency to focus on an organized training effort to assist staff in being more proficient and efficient.
+Additionally, TDA will need to identify what specific skills and competencies are needed for every position.
+Programs and individual responsibility require the agency to focus on an organized training effort to assist staff in being more proficient and efficient.
 The agency anticipates that evolving technology will continue to offer opportunities to automate and streamline processes, requiring more staff with the skills to fully utilize this technology.
-Management staff will need to develop and enhance the skills needed to manage performance and motivate staff, manage change, communicate goals, coach and mentor, and encourage innovation.
+Management staff will need to develop and enhance the skills needed to manage performance and motivate staff, manage change, communicate goals and objectives, coach and mentor, and encourage innovation.
 B. ANTICIPATED SKILL SHORTAGE/SURPLUS TDA believes replacing projected retirements and turnovers in management will require succession planning and greater emphasis on professional development and training.
 With this additional professional development, TDA can work to develop the skills required to replace the anticipated loss of institutional knowledge.
 A significant barrier to replacing all skill sets is funding, both for professional development and training of existing employees, and for recruiting employees externally.
 Specifically, TDA may experience shortages of employees with the following skill sets and knowledge: - Leadership and management; - Thorough knowledge of laws and regulations affecting the agency; - Valuable institutional knowledge, expertise and experience; and - Information technology.